-The Water Service Development Plan covers a municipality for a period of 5 years and it will be reviewed each year thus prior to the commencement of its 5-year plan, it will have to be tabled to Council for approval and also to ensure a linkage with the Municipality's strategic Development Plan (IDP).
+The Water Service Development Plan covers a municipality for a period of 5 years and it will have to be reviewed each year.
+Thus the Municipality prior the commencement of its 5 year plan, it will have to be tabled to Council for approval and also to ensure a linkage with the Municipality's strategic Development Plan (IDP).